vorakl/vbl/src.docs/content/pages/info.rst

 =====================

-All existing releases including archives are available on the Github_.
+All existing releases including archives are available on the `Github Releases`_ page.
 Releases are always linked to stable versions.
 There are also two version files available:

 * latest.lst_,